benjamminf/craft-coordinates/README.md

 ## Changelog

+#### v1.3.0
+- `Added` Added ability to extract parts of an address (country, state, etc.)
+- `Added` Added URL parameter to coordinates model that links an address or set of coordinates to Google Maps
+- `Fixed` Fixed name of `addressData` function

 #### v1.2.0
 - `Added` Added Twig functions for getting center and average coordinates for a list of coordinates
 - `Improved` `addressData()` now returns a Coordinates model rather than a plain object